datacarpentry/semester-biology/about/audience.md

 all of the analysis that she needs to conduct for her dissertation seems like it would be a lot easier if it could be automated.

-**Jason:** A graduate student or postdoc with a self-taught programming background.
-A lot of his research involves programming and he advises all of his lab mates on computer related things, but he'd like to know more about how to do things well.
-Besides, having an opportunity to interact with other folks who really value computers is really appealing.

-**Lisa:** A graduate student or postdoc who took a couple of computer science classes in college.
-She has done some object oriented programming and published a couple of programs that people use, but she's starting to realize that compared to real professionals she has no idea what she's doing.
-She doesn't use tools like version control, automated testing, and debuggers.
-She realizes that now is the time to learn these skills before she is too busy as a new faculty member.

 **Paul:** A faculty member with little computer background who realizes that computing has become so central to his area of research that he needs to at least have a rough idea of how his students are work the